A diary romance of addictive non-love

 You leaned in, slow and warm.
 We kissed—tongues dancing, heat rising.
 My hands twined around your neck, fingers threading through your dark hair.
 Your hands slipped under my shirt, up my skirt, and I melted against you.

-I put the drink down, undid your belt, and slid my hand inside.
-Your fingers worked magic between my legs.
+I put the drink down, undid your belt, and slid my hand inside while your fingers worked magic between my legs.
 I moaned, grinding against you.

 You pulled me into your lap.
 One hand cupped my breast, the other moved lower.
 Your mouth found my neck.
 I twitched and pulsed, breathless.